activitypods/activitypods/packages/events/README.md

 #### Recipients' side effects

-- The recipients are added to the list of participants (`pair:involves`)
+- The recipients are added to the `/attendees` collection
 - A notification is sent to the organizer